Desmopressin

 Special Advise

-Regular monitoring of electrolytes is essential to rule out chances of fluid imbalance.
+- Regular monitoring of electrolytes is essential to rule out the chances of fluid imbalance.

-You may also be advised for any CT, or MRI scans to know the functioning of your pituitary gland.
+- You may also be advised to undergo any CT or MRI scans to know the functioning of your pituitary gland.

 Patients Concern